-Michael Cranfield leapt from the carriage before it had even come to a full stop.
-His legs, cramped after the overnight journey, were unprepared for this sudden exertion, and he almost went sprawling onto the pavement.
-He managed to keep his feet and sprinted toward the Astley town house, taking the stairs two at a time and ignoring the footman’s expression of bewilderment.
+Michael Cranfield leapt from the carriage before it came to a full stop in front of the white stone town house on Cavendish Square.
+His legs, cramped after the overnight journey, were unprepared for this sudden exertion, and he almost went sprawling face first onto the pavement.
+He managed to keep his feet and sprinted up the steps of the Astley family’s London residence, ignoring the footman’s bewilderment.

-“Is Anne here?” he said, panting as he crossed the threshold.
+“Is Anne here?” he asked, panting as he crossed the threshold.
 “I must speak to her right away.”

 “Yes—Lady Anne, of course.
 It’s just—I’ve known her all my life, so I—” Michael swallowed.
 He didn’t have time to explain.
 “Is she here?
 I need to speak with her.
 Urgently.”